Muzietto/corso-programmazione-funzionale/8Records&Iterator&TailRecursion/README.txt

-There is no tail recursion optimization on javascript, so i don't do the exercise about the tail recursion.
+There is no tail recursion optimization on javascript, so I don't do the exercise about the tail recursion.